 When having to determine and allocate the amount of time spent with your own child, you may become overwhelmed with emotions and stress.
 Leaving such important matters up to a judge can add even more to the unknown.
 Therefore, many parents opt to handle such sensitive matters outside of court and in an informal venue.
 The most common alternative dispute resolution for these cases is mediation.
-If you are involved in a custody issue in the Florida, talk with your Orlando Child Custody Attorney and find out if mediation could be beneficial in your specific situation.
+If you are involved in a custody issue in the Florida, talk with your custody attorney and find out if mediation could be beneficial in your specific situation.

 This process encourages parents to take the first step in their new coparenting relationship and formulate a plan that will benefit and encourage their new family system.
 While in mediation, the parents of a child will collaboratively determine an agreement that will outline the day to day care of their shared child, a custody arrangement and time sharing plan that determines each day, week, and holiday spent with each parent.
 The parents can also determine together the decision making process of certain elements of the child’s life, such as religion or education.
 Parents may implement communication practices that they may have with their child when with the other parent.
 You will be able to address any concerns or questions you may have during this time and offer solutions to these problems.
 Mediation is flexible and allows you and your child’s parent to determine what is in fact in your child’s best interest.

 This unique approach offers many benefits and alternatives to the litigious courtroom battle.
-However, it is still important to be represented by an experienced Orlando Child Custody Attorney to ensure your rights and interests are protected.
+However, it is still important to be represented by an experienced custody attorney to ensure your rights and interests are protected.

 Speaking to an attorney at our Orlando office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.